Heavy Metals in Chocolate: How to Eat This Superfood Safely (Updated October 2024)

 Which Chocolate Brands Are the Best & Worst?

-Consumer Reports tested 28 dark chocolate bars for lead and cadmium.
-They used California’s maximum allowable dose levels for lead (0.5 mcg) and cadmium (4.1 mcg) to highlight the best and worst brands, which are as follows.
+The 2022 Consumer Reports study tested 28 dark chocolate bars for lead and cadmium.
+They used California’s maximum allowable dose levels for lead (0.5 mcg) and cadmium (4.1 mcg) to highlight the best and worst brands, which were as follows.

-The brands found to have the lowest levels of heavy metal contamination are:
+The brands found to have the lowest levels of heavy metal contamination were:

-• Ghirardelli Intense Dark Chocolate/Twilight Delight (86% and 72% cocoa, respectively)
+- Ghirardelli Intense Dark Chocolate/Twilight Delight (86% and 72% cacao, respectively)

-• Villakuyaya Organic Dark Chocolate Single Origin (100% cocoa)
+- Villakuyaya Organic Dark Chocolate Single Origin (up to 100% cacao)

-The brands found to have the highest levels of heavy metal contamination are:
+The brands that were found to have the highest levels of heavy metal contamination were:

 Our Top Picks for Dark Chocolate